 Field Gun MemorialPrint Page

 A captured German field gun commemorates those who served in World War One.
+The gun has been relocated from its original location in Adelaide Road and Bridge Street.

 The Returned Soldiers' Association of Murray Bridge has long desired to erect a memorial to their deceased comrades, but, not wishing to interfere with the hospital movement, made no special effort until Saturday 22nd October 1921, when they held a carnival in the afternoon at the Murray Bridge Showground, and conductcd a continental and Paddy's Market on the Diamond Park at night.